satellytes/learning-caching-headers/README.md

 yarn deploy
 ```

-> First deploy can take very long (around 5 minutes) as we need to wait for CloudFront to instanciate
+> First deploy can take very long (around 5 minutes) as we need to wait for CloudFront to instantiate

 ## Architecture